 A family will find this a wonderful investment.
 It’s also going to work for winter hunting.
 And you know what, even though it 20lbs, I think that you could split it out across a small party to do some comfortable winter backpacking.

 Basically, if you want a tent that will stand up to punishing weather season after season AND give you a bunch of space AND be really comfortable… this is going to work for you.

-While obviously smaller than the 8-person versions of the other two tents in this section, it’s still a good size.
 There’s a couple of vestibules for stashing gear (large one out front and a smaller one round back).
 It’s light, so you you’ve got a bit more flexibility when it comes to use (you’re not just restricted to car camping).
 It’s a really solid build with a full rain fly which will keep the rain, wind, cold and snow at bay.
 Setup is easy and it packs down into a slim 2ft bag weighing a pretty reasonable 10lbs.